 The Degree Requirements are presented in a "check sheet" type format.
-A student is encouraged to fill in the Gr (Grade), Cr (Credits earned) crs pfx and crs # columns after each term to indicate their progress.
+A student is encouraged to fill in the Gr (Grade), Cr (Credits earned) Crs Pfx (course prefix) and Crs # (course number) columns after each term to indicate their progress.